-Conflict of interest Dr. Berntson reports funding support from Istituto Giannina Gaslini, Genoa, Italy, for the translation phase and data collection performed at their sites within the EPOCA project.
+Conflict of interest Dr. Martin, Dr. Ringold and Dr. Weiss report funding support from Istituto Giannina Gaslini, Genoa, Italy, for the translation and data collection performed at their sites within the EPOCA project.
+Dr. Ringold has also received a grant from Crescendo Biosciences outside the submitted work.
 Dr. Ruperto has received grants from BMS, Hoffman-La Roche, Janssen, Novartis, Pfizer, Sobi, during the conduct of the study and personal fees and speaker honorarium from Abbvie, Ablynx, Amgen, AstraZeneca, Baxalta Biosimilars, Biogen Idec, Boehringer, Bristol Myers Squibb, Celgene, Eli-Lilly, EMD Serono, Gilead Sciences, Janssen, Medimmune, Novartis, Pfizer, Rpharm, Roche, Sanofi, Servier and Takeda.
-Dr. Consolaro, Dr. Bovis and Dr Ekelund have nothing to disclose.
+Dr. Consolaro, Dr. Bovis, Dr. Brunner and Dr. Lovell have nothing to disclose.

 Ethical approval All procedures performed in studies involving human participants were in accordance with the ethical standards of the institutional and/or national research committee and with the 1964 Helsinki Declaration and its later amendments or comparable ethical standards.
-The Research Ethical Committee in Linkoping, Sweden, gave their approval in accordance with national practices and legislation, Dnr 2012/342-31.